1998 FIFA World Cup final: France

 France's round-of-16 opponents were Paraguay, at the Stade Félix-Bollaert in Lens on 28 June.
 In a match labelled a "real stinker" by Williams, with France described as "extraordinarily inept", there were no goals during the 90 minutes of normal time and the first period of extra time.
 With six minutes remaining, France broke the deadlock, Laurent Blanc scoring the FIFA World Cup's first ever golden goal to seal a 1–0 win and a place in the quarter-finals.
 There, they met Italy, the losing finalists from 1994, at Stade de France on 3 July.
 There were no goals during normal time and no golden goal, so the game was decided by a penalty shoot-out.
 With France taking the first penalty, both sides scored their openers, before goalkeepers Gianluca Pagliuca and Fabien Barthez saved a penalty each, from Lizarazu and Demetrio Albertini respectively.
 The next five were all scored to leave France 4–3 ahead with one Italian penalty remaining.
 Luigi Di Biagio struck the crossbar with his kick and France advanced to the semi-finals with a 4–3 shoot-out win.
 They returned to the Stade de France on 8 July for a semi-final against Croatia.
 After a goalless first half, there were two goals in quick succession shortly after half-time as Davor Šuker gave Croatia the lead before Lilian Thuram equalised for France.
-Thuram then gave France the lead on 70 minutes and, despite Blanc being sent off five minutes later for violent conduct towards Slaven Bilić, France held on for a 2–1 win and a place in the final.
+Thuram then gave France the lead on 70 minutes with his second and last goal for France.
+Despite Blanc being sent off five minutes later for violent conduct towards Slaven Bilić, France held on for a 2–1 win and a place in the final.
 Blanc's red card was the only one he received in his entire career, and meant that he was suspended for the final.
 Bilić's reaction implied that Blanc had struck him on the head in the incident, but video replays showed that the impact had been to his chest or chin, and the incident is often cited as one of the most controversial in the competition's history.

 Pre-match

-Brazil were considered the favourites by bookmakers before the match, with odds of 4–6 for them to win the tournament, compared with 6–5 for France.
+Brazil was considered the favourites by bookmakers before the match, with odds of 4–6 for them to win the tournament, compared with 6–5 for France.